LucasJMO/E6Plus/classes/DreadNecromancer.md

 To cast a spell, a dread necromancer must have a Charisma score of 10 + the spell's level.
 The Difficulty Class for a saving throw against a dread necromancer's spell is 10 + the spell's level + her Charisma modifier.
 Like other spellcasters, a dread necromancer can cast only a certain number of spells of each spell level per day.
 Her base daily spell allotment is given in the table above.

 **Charnel Touch**(Su): Negative energy flows through a dread necromancer's body, concentrating in her hands.
-At will, but no more than once per round, she can make a melee touch attack against a living foe that deals 1d8 points of damage, +1 per three class levels.
-This touch heals undead creatures, restoring 1 hit point per touch, +1 per three class levels.
+She can make a melee touch attack against a living foe that deals 1d8 points of damage, +1 per three class levels.
+This touch heals undead creatures for the same amount.
 A dread necromancer can use the spectral hand spell to deliver this attack from a distance.

 **Rebuke Undead**(Su): A dread necromancer can rebuke or command undead creatures by channeling negative energy through her body.
 This functions identically to the cleric class feature of the same name, and dread necromancer levels stack with cleric levels for determining daily number of turning attempts.